 - If you want to cure minced beef, try this recipe.

 - Although you could eat tongue all by itself, it’s best not to.
-Serve with moong dal or masoor dal and chapatis, puris, or rice.
+Serve with moong dal or masoor dal, and wholewheat chapatis, puris, ajwain puris, or jeera rice.

 How to serve corned tongue?

-Option 1: As a snack, you can serve it on a bed of lettuce with green chutney like we do!
+Option 1: As a snack, you can serve it on a bed of lettuce with green chutney or tomato chutney like we do!
 They disappear quite quickly at parties, so you’ll probably need to corn more than one tongue for your dinner or family gathering.

 Option 3: Beef tongue or ox tongue is traditionally served in a large platter with boiled peas at East Indian weddings.
 Of course, the platter next to it might just be foogias or orias, or some other traditional East Indian dish.